rahil627/mind-of-rathewolf/docs/_posts/2014-11-02-public-spaces-and-action.md

 ---
 I feel there is an association to public spaces and action.

-By public spaces I&#8217;m mostly thinking of anywhere outside of a building, inside of a city: streets, parks, and plazas.
+By public spaces I'm mostly thinking of anywhere outside of a building, inside of a city: streets, parks, and plazas.

 The lack of private space, lack of media, vicinity of people and nature, and the resulting stimulation from the two, is all conducive action.